 Hence, there is an unconscious need for the whyte male to return to the black female, in the fantasy of being “born again”.
 For example, the black woman being called a Mammy.
-However, the whyte male also seek to degrade the Black female in sexual encounters as he blames the original black mother who gave birth to them with a genetic deficiency.
-However, historically, the only way for whyte men to have sex with a Black woman was to enslave her, and then defile her womanhood.
-Although Black people were classified as animals and inferior beings during the Maafa (slavery) the whyte men had no issue sexually molesting and assaulting an ‘animal.’
+However, the whyte male also seeks to degrade the Black female in sexual encounters as he blames the original black mother who gave birth to them with a genetic deficiency.
+However, historically, the only way for whyte men to have sex with a Black woman was to enslave her and then defile her womanhood.
+Although Black people were classified as animals and inferior beings during the Maafa (slavery), the whyte men had no issue sexually molesting and assaulting an ‘animal.’

-In addition, the extreme rage vented against even the idea of sexual alliance between the Black male and whyte female, which has long been a dominant theme in the whyte supremacy culture is as a result of the whyte male’s intense fear of the Black male’s capacity to fulfil the greatest longing of the whyte female that of conceiving and birthing a product of color.
+In addition, the extreme rage vented against even the idea of sexual alliance between the Black male and whyte female, which has long been a dominant theme in the whyte supremacy culture is as a result of the whyte male’s intense fear of the Black male’s capacity to fulfil the greatest longing of the whyte female that of conceiving and birthing a being of color.

 3. Projection – “If hate and lack of respect are manifested towards others, hate and lack of respect are felt most often at deep levels towards the self.”